What Is Thai Ginger Chicken?

 Why is my Thai ginger chicken watery instead of glossy?

 The wok heat was too low, or there was too much liquid in the pan.
 A proper stir-fry requires high heat that reduces the sauce quickly as it hits the pan.
 Low heat allows the chicken to release its moisture, which thins the sauce before it can reduce and cling.
 Make sure the wok is genuinely hot before the chicken goes in, and keep the heat high through the entire cooking process.
-If the dish looks watery, turn the heat up and toss constantly until the liquid reduces.

 What mushrooms work best in Thai ginger chicken?